 Show the next 7 calendar days

 Go to a specific date

 Switch to workweek view

-6. Change Your Outlook Layout to Increase Efficiency
+9. Change Your Layout View to Increase Efficiency

-For more robust project management, integrate business email tools like Asana with Outlook.
-You can create and assign tasks, see deal and conversation pipelines, and keep everyone on your team in the know about the status of accounts, projects, and deadlines.
+For even more robust project management, integrate business email tools like Asana with Outlook.
+You can create and assign tasks, see deal and conversation pipelines, and inform everyone on your team about the status of accounts, projects, and deadlines.